jqnatividad/qsv/docs/PERFORMANCE.md

 # to build qsvdp
 cargo build --profile release-nightly --bin qsvdp -Z build-std=std,panic_abort -Z build-std-features=panic_immediate_abort --features datapusher_plus,nightly --target x86_64-unknown-linux-gnu
 ```

+With that said, there are times that Rust Nightly/Unstable does "break" qsv.
+That's why we include `qsv_rust_version_info.txt` in the
+nightly release build zip files, should you need to pin Rust to a specific nightly version when building locally.

 ## Benchmarking for Performance